Getting Started

 - "How many words have I written?"

-- "Show me all the characters I've created"
+- "Show me all the entities I've created"

-- "What plot threads do I have open?"
+- "What structural elements do I have open?"

 Common Questions

 Q: Do I have to describe everything in detail right away?
 A: No!
 Start with basics.
 "Create a villain named Kael" is enough.
-Add details as your story develops.
+Add details as your project develops.

 Q: Can I change character details later?
 A: Yes!
 Just tell Brinley: "Actually, make Elena 26, not 24."
 Brinley will update everything.